Families For Life | Family Rules-Toddlers

 Choose the most important things to make rules about – for example, a rule about not physically hurting each other would be a must for most families.

-You might also develop rules about safety, manners, politeness, daily routines and respect for each other.
+You might also develop rules about safety, manners, screen use, daily routines and respect for each other.

 Every family’s rules will be different.
 The standards you create will be influenced by your beliefs, values, your situation and your child’s maturity and needs.